UCLComputerScience/COMP0016_2020_21_Team25/App/Services-API/README.md

 The service API package defines and handles the interaction between the app and external RESTful APIs over HTTP(S).
 It also performs its own error handling and output parsing.

+For use as a RESTful API (instead of native Java code, detailed below), more information can be found in `api` package [here](https://github.com/UCLComputerScience/COMP0016_2020_21_Team25/tree/main/App/Services-API/src/main/java/servicesAPI/api).

 ## Interface

 The `makeRequest` method takes the service name and required data as parameters and performs the API request, the output is a sentence for the speech synthesiser to speak aloud to the user (with the relevant data included).